For the Foodie

 Boerne shines with an abundance of culinary selections!
 Even though Boerne has German roots, you’ll find cuisine from around the world in settings from casual to chic and everything in between.
 Visit our Where to Shop, Where to Eat, and Where to Stay pages to find out how to make the most out of your dream getaway!

 DAY 1: Take it Easy Strolling Historic Main Street

 • Spend your first day visiting the unique boutiques, shops and restaurants along historic Main Street.
-The quaint Bear Moon Bakery & Café, perfect for pastries and coffee, is located in a historic corner building and offers indoor and outdoor seating.
+The quaint Bear Moon Bakery and Café, perfect for pastries and coffee, is located in a historic corner building and offers indoor and outdoor seating.
 Black Rifle Coffee Company serves high-quality coffee imported from Columbia and Brazil!
 Try their casual breakfast menu when you're on the go.

 • Take your time visiting the collection of unique shops in Olde Town, then head to Cibolo Creek Brewing Co. for lunch.
 Their menu features seasonal farm-to-table fare including soups, sandwiches, salads, burgers, charcuterie boards and craft beer.